miho/FXBenchmark01/README.md

 1. perform the bubblemark (uses only wall collision)
 2. add more balls
 3. increase the window size and start with `1.` again

+After several runs the benchmark stops and writes the results to `statistics.txt`.